Most prominent ranking factors of TOP ecommerce websites in Spain

 We can conclude that for ecommerce sites, it is important to also have a large portion of dofollow links in the backlink profile.

-Total number of referral IPs
+Total number of referring IPs

 With 13,000 referring domains on average, we can conclude that only 28% of the referring domains of the analyzed websites had different IP addresses.